JOELKUNDU/MouldPredictor/index.md

 	 ```

 ## Usage
+### Login and Register
+Whenever the user starts the application he has to enter his username and password on the login page.
+He has to input his username and password in the ir respective fields to login.
+The user can user the **Register** button on the login page to make a new account.

 ### Finding optimal machine parameters parameters
 To find the optimal machine parameter the user has to do the following steps.
 - The user has to open the **Predict** tab from the navigation bar on the top of the screen